 Vargas took the matter to the courts, assisted by the office of the national Public Defender (ombudsperson).
 He claimed that remuneration of public officials is a matter of public record and therefore salary data should be made available to the public, proactively or upon request.
 In fact, several central and local authorities in the country already make such information available on the Internet.

 Both the first instance and appeal courts sided with the city administration, finding that the salary information at issue was protected from disclosure by personal data protection laws.
 The appeal court held, in addition, that Vargas had failed to prove that he suffered any personal harm from the denial of information.

-Vargas and the Public Defender are currently challenging the appeal judgment before the Constitutional Chamber of the Supreme Court.
-They argue that the appeal court misapplied data protection laws and violated the applicant's constitutional right of access to "public sources of information," including information of public interest held by the government.
+Vargas and the Public Defender then challenged the appeal judgment before the Constitutional Chamber of the Supreme Court, arguing that the appeal court misapplied data protection laws and violated the applicant’s constitutional right of access to “public sources of information,” including information of public interest held by the government.

 In February 2010, the Justice Initiative filed a “friend of the court” brief on the case with the Supreme Court of Paraguay.
 The brief provides comparative information on the status of the right of access in Latin America, the relevant jurisprudence of the Inter-American Court, and the practices of other nations regarding disclosure of official remuneration data.
 Members of a regional coalition of free expression groups endorsed the Justice Initiative brief through a statement filed separately with the Court.

 The case was litigated by lawyers of the Environmental Law and Economics Institute (IDEA) and at the Supreme Court they were assisted by lawyers from the Access to Information Tasks Force (GIAI).